babylon-finance/security/SECURITY.md

 Include ALL contacts in your communication, PGP encrypted to ALL parties in the same email.

-You can also reach out informally over keybase encrypted chat to one or more of the contacts as per the details above.

 ## Sending Disclosures

 In the case where we become aware of security issues affecting other projects that has never affected Babylon Finance, our intention is to inform those projects of security issues on a best effort basis.